-Only a few months after buying my expedition vehicle, i’ve gone and bought a whole new set of tyres, and whilst not wholly necessary, I felt it was an important move.
+Only a few months after buying my expedition vehicle, i've gone and bought a whole new set of tyres.
+Whilst not wholly necessary, I felt it was an important move.
 My choice of tyres were 235/85 R16 BF Goodrich All Terrains.
-I’ve had experience of using these in Ghana, they have a good reputation and a lot of people use them on expedition (not least on the Land Rover doing a mammoth RTW trip).
-They’re more versatile than mud terrains, being good on surfaced road (as the vast majority of time spent I will be driving these), but I have also found all-terrain tyres to perform very well off road (assuming of course that you drive accordingly).
+I've had experience of using these in Ghana.
+They have a good reputation and a lot of people use them on expedition.
+They're more versatile than mud terrains, being good on surfaced road (as the vast majority of my time spent I will be driving these), but I have also found all-terrain tyres to perform very well off road (assuming of course that you drive accordingly), although they will never be as good as mud terrains in that environment.

 My expedition wheels of choice are the epitomy of my belief that what Land Rover designed as original equipment is more than adequate for the job; albeit the Wolf wheels I bought being the heavy duty upgrade for expedition.
-I rims I got for £100 off ebay.
+I rims I got for £100 from eBay (2010).
 They needed a bit of touch-up paint, but a bargain considering they go for £60 each brand new!

 Comparison

-Another reason I wanted new tyres was that the existing ones were 235/75, so were the same width as standard but were an inch smaller in diameter, which adds up to a good 5% less gearing ratio than standard.
-Expecting to do quite a few miles in this vehicle, I thought it best to get the economy up to begin with.
+Another reason I wanted new tyres was that the existing ones were 235/75, so were the same width as standard but were an inch smaller in diameter.
+This adds up to a good 5% less gearing ratio than standard.
+Expecting to do quite a few miles in this vehicle, I thought it best to get the economy up from the start.

 On comparison, the Wolf wheels have a different offset than the standard Land Rover wheels, which means that they extend towards the axle the same amount but extend outwards more.
 This has the benefit of adding stability.

-You can also quite clearly see the difference in tread.
-The All terrain provides a good balance, whereas the previous tyres would struggle off road because of their linear running tread and narrow gaps between the block that will clog quickly and not “self-clean”.
+You can also see the difference in tread.
+The All terrain provides a good balance, whereas the previous tyres would struggle off road because of their linear running tread and narrow gaps that will clog quickly and not "self-clean".

 Stud length